SuperDataScience-Community-Projects/SDS-CP039-brandforge/no-code/README.md

 ### **Step 1: Choose Your Platform**

-Pick one of these four approaches:
+Pick one of these approaches:

 #### **Option A: Google Firebase Studio (AI-Powered)**
 **Who it's for:** Those who want to learn AI-powered development with step-by-step guidance.